noufd22/To-Do/README.md

 2. Navigate to the project directory: cd To-Do

-3.Open the index.html file in your browser to start the application.
+3. Open the index.html file in your browser to start the application.

 Usage